pedromuraki/songkick-js/README.md

 ### Install

-Install with npm or Include the script located on the `dist` folder
+Install with npm or include the script located on the `dist` folder

 ```
 $ npm install --save-dev songkick-js